Machine-Learned Potentials for Solvation Modeling

 Evaluating the accuracy of MLPs for solvation modeling requires careful consideration of both raw and normalized error metrics.
 Table~\ref{tab:mlp_errors} summarizes reported error values for key physical properties across various MLP frameworks.

 Energies are typically benchmarked against quantum chemical methods (e.g., DFT, MP2, or CCSD(T)), with mean absolute deviations (MADs) reported in meV/atom or kcal/mol.
 MAD below 1~kcal/mol (about \(k_BT\) at room temperature) is generally considered chemically accurate.
 For dynamical simulations, however, force accuracy is more critical.
 Root mean square deviations (RMSDs) below 0.05~eV/\AA{} (about 0.00097 hartree/bohr) are typically sufficient for MD simulations, vibrational spectra, and solvation structures.
-Since each configuration contributes 3$N$ force components, force-based training provides a dense supervisory signal.
+Since each configuration contributes $3N$ force components, force-based training provides a dense supervisory signal.

 Beyond direct error metrics, models are evaluated based on their ability to reproduce experimentally observable or trajectory-derived quantities, such as solvation free energies (\(\Delta G_{\text{solv}}\)), RDFs, hydration numbers, or diffusivities.
-Both energy and force accuracies contribute to the reliability of these higher-level properties, with force fidelity especially important for trajectory-based observables.
+Both energy and force accuracies contribute to the reliability of these higher-level properties, with force fidelity crucial for trajectory-based observables.

 While RMSD and MAD offer absolute measures of prediction error, their usefulness in multi-property contexts is limited due to the different scales of physical quantities.
 Morawietz {\it et al.}~\cite{morawietz2012neural} addressed this using the normalized RMSD (nRMSD), defined as